 In 2012 he was awarded an honorary CBE for his services to British music.

-He is also a fellow of the German Music Council’s Conductors Forum and was recently a finalist of two prestigious conducting competitions: the 2015 Nestlé and Salzburg Festival Young Conductors Award, allowing him to make his debut at the Salzburg Festival with the Camerata Salzburg; and the 2014 Donatella Flick LSO Conducting Competition, during which he performed in the Barbican Hall with the London Symphony Orchestra.
+He was a finalist of two prestigious conducting competitions: the 2015 Nestlé and Salzburg Festival Young Conductors Award and the 2014 Donatella Flick LSO Conducting Competition, during which he led the London Symphony Orchestra in concert.

-In 2012 he conducted the world premiere of the contemporary German opera Eine Kluge Else by Sven Daigger at the Brücken Festival for the New Music in Rostock.
+Jiří is also at home in the world of opera.
+In Glasgow he conducted and assisted Stravinskyʼs Mavra, The Bear by Walton, Straussʼs Fledermaus and Brittenʼs Owen Wingrave.
+He also conducted Ravelʼs L’enfant et les sortilegès with the Hamburg Symphony Orchestra in 2014.
+In 2012, he conducted the world premiere of the contemporary opera Eine Kluge Else by Sven Daigger at the Brücken Festival for the New Music in Rostock.

 According to the magazine Dalibor of 14 November 1891 Dvořák dedicated the concert overture Othello Op.
 93 to Hans von Bülow.
 By representing the destructive passion of jealousy, it has the most dramatic, the most extensive and the most concrete program of the trilogy based on the pentatonic motifs.
 Dvořák began it in November 1891, but he had to interrupt the work because he went to England to attend the premiere of his Requiem in Birmingham on 9 October 1891.
 However, on 18 January 1892 the score was already finished.
 Othello is still in the classical sonata form, although in a rather loose concept, and unlike the two earlier overtures, full of expressive impulses, it is strongly dramatized.